EJDiamond/Hangman/README.md

 * Frequent User Goals:

-  1. As a frequent user, I want to be able to continously play the game without coming across any works I have encountered before.
+  1. As a frequent user, I want to be able to continously play the game without coming across any words I have encountered before.

 ## Flowchart